8 Ways to Fix Kernel Mode Heap Corruption BSOD Error in 2023 [SOLVED] - Qiling

 fix the error with driver identifier

 Step 2.
-Click the "Next" button after checking "Create Standard Settings."
-After that, verify "Automatically choose all drivers installed on this PC" and hit the "Finish" button.
-Once done, Windows will scrutinize the issues in the drivers and reboot your PC if needed.
+After checking "Create Standard Settings," click the "Next" button, then verify "Automatically choose all drivers installed on this PC" and hit the "Finish" button.
+Windows will then scan for driver issues and may automatically reboot your PC to resolve them.

 fix the error with driver identifier - 2

 Step 3.
-Once your PC reboots, Windows will demonstrate the drivers, which have flaws.
-After that, you must update, roll back, or reinstall those.
+After your PC reboots, Windows will display the drivers with flaws, and you'll need to update, roll back, or reinstall them.

 Fix 7.
 Uninstall Incompatible Software to Fix Kernel Mode Heap Corruption

-Running the program in compatibility mode by following these steps will fix the BSOD if the software clash is caused by it being too old and only compatible with Windows 7/8.
+Running the program in compatibility mode will fix the BSOD if the software clash is caused by it being too old and only compatible with Windows 7/8.
+To do this, follow the steps to run the program in compatibility mode, which will allow it to run on your Windows version without causing a software clash.

 Step 2.
 Select Properties by right-clicking the application executable file.